TiffnieXAI/ResiTrack/README.md

 # ResiTrack

 Team’s central guide and reference repository.
-It contains code snippets, examples, and mini-guides to help the team implement features each module quickly and consistently.
+It contains codes and mini-guides to help the team implement features each module quickly and consistently.

 ## Contents